-In a previous post, I mentioned that it’s possible to realistically change the “key” of part of a drawing to make it work better.
-Key is the range of values in a drawing and manipulating those values is a little like playing music.
+Key is the range of values in a drawing, and manipulating those values is a little like playing music.
 If you play the same song in a higher or lower octave, it’s still the same song even though it sounds different.
 With a drawing, changing the key lightens or darkens its values, but underneath it’s still structurally the same scene.

 Here is an example of altered key.
-The photo on the left is unaltered and I darkened the lower end key of the one on the right.
-The altered photo has more depth and the bird stands out more too.
+The photo on the left is unaltered, and I darkened the lower end key of the one on the right.
+The altered photo has more depth, and the bird stands out more.

-Altering the key lets you play with mood, focus, and composition as well as allowing you to draw more sculpturally and differentiate color in gray scale.
+Altering the key lets you play with mood, focus, and composition.
+It also allows you to draw more sculpturally and differentiate color in gray scale.

 Mood

-Key expresses lighting which gives us cues about the scene in many subtle ways.
-Light tells us what time of day it is or what time of year, and time and season are evocative.
+Key expresses lighting, and lighting gives us cues about the scene in many subtle ways.
+Light tells us what time of day it is, or what time of year.
+Time and season are evocative.

-Alter the key slightly to express a different time sense and the mood changes slightly too.
+Alter the key slightly to express a different time sense, and the mood changes.

 Change the over all key to inject emotion into a piece by indicating “lightness” or “darkness” of mood.